 - Behavioral health medicines—If you have a co-occurring mental health condition or are experiencing intense mental health symptoms during withdrawal, your doctor may prescribe antidepressants, antianxiety medications, antipsychotics, or other short- or long-term behavioral health medication.

-If you have trouble sleeping, which is a common withdrawal symptom, your doctor can administer medicine to help.
-If you have headaches, nausea, or any other physical discomfort, you can be treated for those too.3
+If you have trouble sleeping, which is a common withdrawal symptom, your doctor may prescribe medicine to help.
+If you have headaches, nausea, or any other physical discomfort, you can be treated for those, too.3

 Inpatient Rehab

-After detox, you may still be vulnerable to relapse.
-While alcohol is no longer in your system, you can still have cravings and physical discomfort for weeks or months after detox.
-Medical detox also does not focus on providing tools you will need to maintain recovery long-term, simply on caring for you while you are medically vulnerable.4
+After detox, you are typically still vulnerable to relapse.
+Although alcohol is no longer in your system, you often still have cravings and physical discomfort that can last weeks or months after detox.
+This is Post Acute Withdrawal Syndrome (PAWS).
+Medical detox also does not focus on providing you with the tools you need to maintain recovery long-term.4

-Inpatient rehab is often called residential rehab.
-It is where you get 24-hour care with medication management in addition education and therapy.
+Inpatient rehab, often called residential rehab, provides you with 24-hour care and supervision, evidence based therapy, medication management and education.
 Inpatient rehab activities teach you early recovery skills, relapse prevention skills, communication skills, and conflict resolution skills.
-Through individual and group therapies, recovery education, and family therapy, you will develop recovery skills to use when you return home.4
+Through individual and group therapies, recovery education, and family therapy, you develop recovery skills to use when you return home.4

 Rehab programs use a variety of behavioral therapies to help you progress in your recovery.
 Behavioral therapies include the following:5

-- Cognitive-behavioral therapy (CBT)—CBT is a form of talk therapy that teaches you how to change negative, inaccurate thinking to view situations as realistic so that you can respond to them more effectively.5
+- Cognitive-behavioral therapy (CBT)—CBT is a form of talk therapy that teaches you how to change negative, inaccurate thinking to view situations realistically so that you can respond to them more effectively.5

-- Contingency-management therapy (CMT)—CMT is a form of therapy that gives you incentives and rewards for making positive changes and progress.5
+- Contingency-management therapy (CMT)—CMT is a form of therapy that incentivizes and rewards you for making positive changes and progress.5

 - Motivational-enhancement therapy—Motivational therapy, including motivational interviewing (MI), helps you recognize how alcohol impacts your life and find personally meaningful motivation for recovery activities.5